Why AI Workflows Need Operational Data, Not Just Better Prompts

 A flagship operator essay on why managed AI workflows need records, logs, owners, gates, and queryable state—not only stronger prompts or better chat memory.

 The next failure mode for AI workflows will not be that the prompt is bad.
+It will be that the workflow has no durable memory of what happened, who approved it, and what changed afterward.

 - What is the current state of the work?